jfrog/project-examples/jenkins-pipeline-examples/README.md

 ### Step 2 - Complete the Job Configuration

-You cancomplete the job configuration by following one of the two methods described below.
+You can complete the job configuration by following one of the two methods described below.
 #### Method 1:
 In your Jenkins job configuration, set *Definition* to "Pipeline script", and then copy the content of the example's Jenkinsfile into the *Script* text-area.